How to Start a Small Business from Home (2020 Update)

 Building a positive online presence is important for any small business.
 A website is your first point of contact with consumers and reflects the credibility of your business.
 Your website provides information about your services, generates leads, and builds your brand image.

-In a digital age where 79% of Australians are smartphone users and 81% of consumers research a product online before buying (Deloitte 2015), having a digital presence is essential to starting a successful small business from home.
+In a digital age where 79% of Australians are smartphone users and 81% of consumers research a product online before buying, having a digital presence is essential to starting a successful small business from home.
 Further, most small business owners are surprised to find that the cost of maintaining a website is very affordable.

-As your small business grows, you might need employment agreements for hiring employees or increased asset protection and decide to apply for a company registration.
-By taking LawPath’s free Legal Health Check you will be able to identify the legal gaps of your small business and keep up-to-date with all your legal obligations.
+As your small business grows, you might need employment agreements when hiring employees or increased asset protection and decide to apply for a company registration.
+By taking our free Legal Health Check, you will be able to identify the legal gaps of your small business and keep up-to-date with all your legal obligations.

 Preparation and planning is key to starting a business from home.
 Make sure you also understand your local council’s guidelines and comply with any zoning laws.
+You should also ensure that you have home and contents insurance to protect your business assets if anything happens.
 As exciting as it might be, it is important to analyse your business goals and set up a sound legal foundation to ensure that your business is legally compliant.

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.